levidehaan/drupaldeploy/README.md

 `ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"`

-Install a lib called dialog using this command:
+Install a lib called [Dialog](http://hightek.org/projects/dialog/ "Dialog") using this command:<br/>
+<i>You may be able to install this on windows, but it'd be a bit of a pita.</i>

 `brew install dialog`